fbpx

 Can be secular or faith-based.

 Pornography & Self-Generated Content: Real Threats.
-Real Solutions.
-(Parents and Caring Adults, 14+)
+Real Solutions

 In this presentation, we'll explore the effects pornography has upon young brains and one’s view of self and others.
 Why do good kids look at porn?
 Why are teens sending nude photos to complete strangers?
 What should be our response?
 We will raise awareness and leave parents and caregivers with 6 practical ways to protect their families from the porn-demic (can be 60 or 90 minutes + QA).